 Row 4.
 Repeat row 2

 Row 5.
 Turn and ch1.
 Make a dc turning ch in the first st. Make a dc in each of the next 3st. *make an extended dc in the unused loop 2 rows below, then make a dc in each of the next 3st* repeat between *and*.
-Make a dc in the last st of the row.
+When you have 2 stitches left, make an extended dc in the next st and then make a dc in the last st of the row.

 Repeat rows 2-5 until you have as many rows as you need.